North Sydney Girls High School: Enrolments

 North Sydney Girls is an academically selective high school; admission to the school for Year 7 is determined by results in the Selective High Schools test, which is open to all Year 6 students in NSW.
 A small number of students from other high schools are accepted into years 8 to 12, with applications made to the school to sit for an entrance exam.

 Award system

-At North Sydney Girls High School, awards are given based on academic performance in the senior school only.
+At North Sydney Girls High School, awards are given based on academic performance, sport performance, service to school and other merits across all years.

 Academic results

 The school performs well in public examinations, and in recent years has been placed as the leading girls' school in New South Wales in the Higher School Certificate (HSC) examinations.
 Annually, at least 30% of Year 12 students achieve places in the top 1% of the HSC.

 Curriculum

 North Sydney Girls High School is registered and accredited with the New South Wales Board of Studies, and therefore follows the mandated curriculum for all years.